markmadej/ifp-scrape/README.md

 The scraping process is broken down into two parts.
 First is the collection of all names.
 The second is going through each name and extracting the singles/doubles points for both open and women categories.
 The two processes communicate by sharing a data file.
 This is not the most robust design, but it suited me fine as a first attempt at this.

+### Speed caveat

+Please note that this script takes a LONG time to run!
+The name collection algorithm is very slow and inefficient as currently designed.
+Expect both the name and point collection scripts to take multiple days to complete.

 ### Name collection process

 To kick off the name collection process, run this command: